ohm-car/UNetSeg_PyTorch/README.md

 The input images and target masks should be in the `data/imgs` and `data/masks` folders respectively.

-### Pretrained model
-A [pretrained model](https://github.com/milesial/Pytorch-UNet/releases/tag/v1.0) is available for the Carvana dataset.
-It can also be loaded from torch.hub:

 ```python
 net = torch.hub.load('milesial/Pytorch-UNet', 'unet_carvana')
 ```
-The training was done with a 100% scale and bilinear upsampling.

 ## Tensorboard
 You can visualize in real time the train and test losses, the weights and gradients, along with the model predictions with tensorboard: